KevinFarmer/ia-verify/README.md

 # ia-verify

-To verify you Internet Archive items uploaded by TubeUp
+To verify your Internet Archive items uploaded by TubeUp

 Enter your IA account email in the single quotes on line 1